NaomiPretty/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 1 what is in there?
+task 2 there is no place like home